ConstantRobotics-Ltd/Logger/README.md

 ## print method

 **print(...)** method intended to print data in console and(or) file.
 The method provides the same interface as **std::cout** method and supports all **std::cout** formats.
 The method allows the user to define the colour of the output to the console and the direction of the output (console, file or file and console).
+When the library prints in file it adds additional information about date and time (e.g.: **2023-03-24 15:56:52.127716 Something to print**) and moved to new line after printing a string.
 Method declaration:

 ```cpp
 ColourPrint print(PrintColor color, PrintFlag flags = PrintFlag::CONSOLE);